brimdata/zui/docs/Zeek-Customization.md

 to use.
 To use a different Zeek setup to generate logs from pcaps, you should provide a runner that references the desired Zeek setup.

-Below is the runner used by Linux and macOS for Brim v0.10.0.
-It's a script located at the top of the builtin Zeek bundle's installation directory, so it refers to the Zeek executable and other paths relative to its own location.
+Below is the runner in Brim v0.10.0 that invokes the included Zeek bundle on Linux and macOS .
+It's a script located at the top of the builtin
+Zeek bundle's installation directory, so it refers to the Zeek executable and other paths relative to its own location.
 When a user imports a pcap file into Brim, the runner is executed with the pcap's data passed via stdin, and the runner's working directory set to the desired output location for the Zeek logs.